-OFFICE OF THE GOVERNOR – News Release – Governor signs new DHHL administrative rules that expand residential lease offerings for beneficiariesPosted on Sep 30, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR – News Release – Governor signs new DHHL administrative rules that expand residential lease offerings for beneficiariesPosted on Sep 30, 2019 in Latest Department News, Office of the Governor Press Releases

 Link to photos here

 HONOLULU – Gov. David Ige today signed new administrative rules for Planned Communities, Multi-Family Complexes and Rental Housing within the Department of Hawaiian Home Lands (DHHL).
 The new rules will take effect ten days after the signed rules are filed at the Office of the Lt.
 Governor.